ChanhoKim9848/WebProject/README.md

 # Blog Website Development
-<br> 02/01/2023
+<br> Since 02/01/2023

-This project is for the development of a personal blog website hi
+This project is for the development of a personal blog website <br>

+# Tools
+Java EE, JDK, TomCat Webserver